 If you’re coming from Shimla, you’d find your last petrol station on the National highway near Rekong Peo.
 From here, to all the way to Kaza, which requires you to drive almost 200 Kms – if you’re not going off the main road there are no petrol stations.
-From Kaza to all the way to Manali there are no petrol stations, again for a distance of 200 Kms, so do your calculation accordingly.
+From Kaza, to all the way to Manali, there are no petrol stations for a distance of 200 Kms – so have your wits about it.

 For me, since I was on a Pulsar, carrying extra fuel was not required.
 My tank offered 18L capacity.
-For a Bullet and other bikes, with low mileage, and a smaller tank, you might need to carry a couple of Jerikens along with you.
+For a Bullet and other bikes, with low mileage, and a smaller tank, you may need to carry a couple of jerkins along with you.